 Access to Camping is possible at two campgrounds in Zion National Park, and those with a national park pass get a 50% discount.
 The first is the Watchman Campground, which is the first thing you’ll see coming through the South Entrance, even before the Visitor Center.
 Sites A-24 and A-25 are reserved for those with access needs.
 Pavement at the sites has cracks and other erosion, which create a barrier for some wheelchairs.
 The fire pit/grill at these campsites has been elevated and picnic tabletops extended.
 Gravel pathways lead to the bathroom.
 An asphalt trail leads to the Watchman Amphitheater.

 Park Lectures are a great source of information about the park, and they are accessible.
-Twenty-to-thirty minute talks about the animals, people and geology of Zion Canyon are held are held on the patio behind the Zion Human History Museum.
+Twenty-to-thirty-minute talks about the animals, people, and geology of Zion Canyon are held on the patio behind the Zion Human History Museum.
 In the evening, other talks are held at the Watchman Campground Amphitheater and Zion Lodge Auditorium.
-These forty-five minute lectures address a variety of topics including geology, people and animals of the park.
+These forty-five-minute lectures address a variety of topics including geology, people, and animals of the park.
 Bulletin boards at the Visitor Center and campgrounds will display the topic for the evening.
 Parking is limited for non-campers.